Estimated reading time: 9 minutes

 Using a long line during training.

 Letting your puppy off-lead is a big step.
-The chances are your puppy probably won’t have the best recall, and as a result, we would suggest that you use some kind of long line until your dog comes back when you call their name or whistle.
+The chances are your puppy probably won’t have the best recall, and as a result, we suggest that you use some kind of long line until your dog comes back when you call their name or whistle.
 Sometimes, this is not practical, especially when your dog is playing, as there is a high danger of getting tangled and hurt.
 If your dog wants to play, then try and make sure you find a safe place, like an enclosed place for dogs in the park.

 The trick with recall is to be the most exciting thing in the park.
 As a result, they want to return to you.